-The City provides most of its public services through the CDBG program.
-Each program year, the City allocates 15% of its CDBG allocation towards public service activities.
-Due to homelessness in Dover having a high priority, the City has consistently provided CDBG funding to homeless providers to address this need.
-Crime Prevention is also another high priority public service need in the City which is addressed through grant funding from the police department, who recently hired cadets to do community policing in high crime areas of the City.
+The city provides most of its public services through the CDBG program.
+Each program year, the city allocates 15% of its CDBG allocation towards public service activities.
+Due to homelessness in Dover being a high priority, the city has consistently provided CDBG funding to homeless providers to address this need.
+Crime Prevention is also another high priority public service need in the city which is addressed through grant funding from the police department, who recently hired cadets to do community policing in high crime areas of the city.